Beverage Industry logo

 • KHS USA Inc.

 KHS is one of the world's leading companies providing innovative solutions for filling and packaging in the beverage, food and non-food markets.
-KHS provides state-of-the-art, reliable and highly efficient turnkey lines, individual machines and conversions for filling and packaging in glass, PET, kegs and cans.
+KHS provides state-of-the-art, reliable and highly efficient turnkey lines, individual machines and conversions for filling and packaging in glass, PET, and cans.
 Our worldwide service network and customer-driven local presence allow us to satisfy individual demands of our customers.

 ×